jeanmbt/whichtimes/README.md

 # Whichhours

-Simple rails app for displaying Companie's times.
+Simple rails app for displaying Companies' times.

 My goal for this app was to make it as DRY as possible.